 Plus, once you’ve implemented the “to-be” state, monitoring the metrics you care about helps you understand how effective the new process is and what you should focus on next.

-monday.com has a full suite of analytics plus 8 different ways to view your data, which means you have the information you need at your fingertips throughout the process management lifecycle.
+monday.com has a full suite of analytics plus eight different ways to view your data, which means you have the information you need throughout the process management lifecycle.
 Here’s an example of the available reporting on monday.com.

 Effectively mapping current processes and designing the future state requires the input of multiple stakeholders.